 Welcome to the Heritage Grants Blog!
-Over the coming weeks, this space will feature stories, information, and resources about the Michigan Humanities Council’s Heritage Grants Program (HGP).
+Over the coming weeks, this space will feature stories, information, and resources about the Michigan Humanities’s Heritage Grants Program (HGP).

 Supported with a grant from the W.K.
 Kellogg Foundation, the HGP awards grants to cultural organizations across Michigan that use the humanities and history to explore the connections between race, ethnicity, and cultural identity.
 Last spring, the program made nearly $600,000 in awards to 26 organizations that serve communities across the state.
 While the format for each project varies, from exhibits and oral histories to community dialogues and performances, all are connected by their commitment to using history to help us understand and address issues of racial equity.